lcx/blog_private/content/post/home-assistant-with-grafana.md

 {{< figure src="/images/2022/07/grafana-alert-3.png" caption="Grafana alert labels">}}

-Now go to Alerting -> contact points and add a new Telegram (or whatever you want) as contact point.
+Now go to Alerting -> contact points and add a new Telegram (or whatever you want) as a contact point.
-If using Telegram you need BOT API Token and the chat ID, how to get those are not scope of this already way to long post.
+If using Telegram you need BOT API Token and the chat ID, how to get those are not the scope of this already way too long post.

 {{< figure src="/images/2022/07/grafana-alert-4.png" caption="Grafana Telegram">}}